webbycrown/kiaweds-statamic-theme/content/collections/team/sprout.md

         quote: '“If you’re going to capture a moment, make sure it lasts forever.”'
   -
     type: paragraph
-closing_paragraph: 'Sprout doesn’t just take photographs—he creates experiences that live beyond the shutter click.
+closing_paragraph: 'Sprout doesn’t just take photographs he creates experiences that live beyond the shutter click.
 His work evokes, moves, and stays with you.
 Driven by curiosity and grounded in professionalism, he’s not only a photographer, but a visual narrator committed to excellence.'
 skills:
   -
     id: mc8lykxf